ente-io/ente/README.md

 - Family plans
 - Shareable links for albums
 - Highlights of memories from previous years
+- Photos map powered by `OpenStreetMap`
+- Hidden photos protected by a device lock
+- Pin or Archive albums
 - Search by album, day, month, year, and file types (more in the works...)
 - Ability to detect and delete duplicate files
 - Light and dark mode